GianFrancescoGonzaga/webpack-babel-starter/README.md

-# Webpack and Babel Starter
+# :boom: Webpack and Babel Starter :boom:
 A starting foundation for your webpack and babel projects :star:

 > Install babel-upgrade first before running install to update all the packages and run